-The Chairman should always be a Non-Executive Director and should not serve as Chairman of either the Risk or Audit Committees.
+The Chairman should always be a Non-Executive Director and should not serve as Chairman of either the Board Risk or Audit Committees.

-Following decision by the relevant corporate bodies, the Chairman is appointed in the Board Committees.
+Following decision by the relevant corporate bodies, the Chairman is appointed in the Board Committees as deemed appropriate.
 Additionally, the Chairman attends, as required, Management Committees as established by the CEO.

 The Chairman is responsible for setting the Board's agenda and ensuring that adequate time is available for discussion of all agenda items, in particular strategic issues.
-He promotes a culture of openness and debate by facilitating the effective contribution of Non-Executive Directors in particular and ensuring constructive relations between Executive and Non-Executive Directors and encourages challenge on the Board.
+He promotes a culture of openness and debate by facilitating the effective contribution of Non-Executive Directors in particular, ensures constructive relations between Executive and Non-Executive Directors and encourages challenge on the Board.
 In addition, he ensures that the Directors receive accurate, timely and clear information.
-The Chairman is also responsible for continuous and clear communication with the representatives of the Ministry of Finance and the HFSF.
+The Chairman is also responsible for continuous and clear communication with the representatives of the Ministry of Finance, the HFSF, the Single Supervisory Mechanism (SSM) and BoG.
 Finally, the Chairman is available should shareholders raise any issues.